deployd/docs/docs/developing-modules/creating-modules.md

 ### Reusable Modules

 Modules can also expose useful APIs of their own.
-The simplest way to create reusable modules is to define a `Resource Type`. `Resource Types` are exposed in the dashboard and are incredibly easy to reuse.
+The simplest way to create reusable modules is to define a `Resource Type`. `Resource Types` are exposed in the dashboard and are much easier to reuse, and you can share them with other Deployd developers.
 See the [custom resource type guide](custom-resource-types.md) for more info.